-DIRECTORS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2017
+DIRECTORS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2018

-The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with FRS 102 the financial reporting framework applicable in the Republic of Ireland and the provisions of the Companies Act 2014.
+The Directors (who are also directors of Small Foundation for the purposes of company law) are responsible for preparing the Directors' Report and the financial statements in accordance with FRS 102 the financial framework applicable in the Republic of Ireland and the provisions of the Companies Act 2014.

 Company law requires the Directors to prepare financial statements for each financial year.
-Under Company Law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable Company and of the incoming resources and application of resources, including the income and expenditure, of the charitable Company for that period.
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of the incoming resources and application of resources, including the income and expenditure, of the charitable company for that period.
 In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - observe the methods and principles of the Charities SORP; - make judgments and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable Company will continue in operation.
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles of the Charities SORP; - make judgments and accounting estimates that are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable Company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable Company and enable them to ensure that the financial statements comply with the Companies Act 2014.
-They are also responsible for safeguarding the assets of the charitable Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2014.
+They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-KPMG

-Audit

-1 Harbourmaster Place
+KPMG Audit 1 Harbourmaster Place IFSC Dublin 1 D01 F6F5 Ireland

-IFSC

-Dublin 1

-D01 F6F5

-Ireland